 Visiting the Smithsonian National Museum of Natural History in Washington, DC

 Explore the natural world around you, discover dinosaur fossils and more at this free gem on the National Mall.

 The Smithsonian National Museum of Natural History opened in 1910 to invoke discovery and education of the natural world.
-Its green dome and immense size (comparable to 18 football fields) are signatures, as well as the 126 million natural science specimens and cultural artifacts that the museum contains.
+Its green dome and immense size (comparable to 18 football fields) are signatures, as well as the 140 million-plus natural science specimens and cultural artifacts that the museum contains.